Requirements and Expectations

 Academic Course Preparation

 Your high school record should demonstrate both rigor and breadth in the types of course work you pursue.
-A competitive academic record should show challenging advanced-level work, such as AP, honors, or IB courses, in as many areas as possible, while maintaining a strong GPA.
+A competitive academic record should show some of the most challenging advanced-level work offered at or through your school in as many areas as possible, while maintaining a strong GPA.
 The following chart shows the number of years that most admitted students studied in each subject area.

 |Single Foreign Language **||3-4|